Wild weather coming to Australia's east coast

-Residents across Australia’s east coast are bracing for more wild weather this week even as communities hit hard by flooding are still cleaning up.
+Residents across Australia’s east coast are bracing for an icy blast and more wild weather this week even as communities hit hard by flooding are still cleaning up.

 Victoria, NSW, South Australia and Tasmania were put on alert for severe winds and thunderstorms as early as Sunday afternoon.